Get a free, no obligation personal loan quote with rates as low as 6.99%

 Do you know why the federal government gives Canada Child Benefit (CCB) payments to parents?
-It is because kids and debt are both are 4-letter words and expensive to have.
+It is because kids and debt are both 4-letter words and expensive.

-If you are a low-income earner or if you have a low credit score, the impact of adding kids to the budget is devastating.
+If you are a low to middle-income earner or if you have a low credit score, the impact of adding kids to the budget is devastating.

 One popular type of benefit program is the Canada Child Benefit (CCB).